 • Cranberries are excellent source of macro minerals: Potassium, Magnesium and Calcium;

 • Cranberries are natural remedy for UTI prevention.

 Proanthocyanidins are highly soluble in water and rapidly absorbed into the body when indigested.
-Therefore we believe that tea made with dried wild cranberry is the best option to intake proanthocyanidins within your diet.
+Therefore, we believe that tea made with dried wild cranberry at any time of the day is the best option to intake proanthocyanidins within your diet.
 And you can enjoy the tart and sweet flavour of the Cranberry.

 Another interesting fact that proanthocyanidins can enhance the effect of vitamin C in the body.

 We’re so excited to introduce such a naturally powerful product to our TRUEVITS line-up, and we’re sure you’ll love it as much as we do.
 With their rich history and powerful health benefits, these ancient berries are truly a superfood.
 So why not give dried foraged cranberries a try and see how they can improve your overall health and wellbeing?